 There is no additional technology required for this class.

 GRN282 the Gerontology Professional Seminar is taken near the end of a student's work on the AAS Degree and/or Certificates.
 Topics include reviewing and revising career goals and plans; analyzing the labor market, planning a job search, and reviewing internships; building a network and formalizing mission/vision statements; creating Master and Job Specific Resumes; preparing for Job Interviews; planning, creating, and sharing Career and Learning Outcome Assessment ePortfolios; and sharing a Capstone Presentation.
-The required textbook is Managing Your Career in Aging, which is also used for GRN181 and 280b.
+The required textbook is Managing Your Career in Aging, which is also used for GRN181 and 280b, and is available online in the GRN Homeroom.
 Students are encouraged to attend some or all of the Gerontology Monday meetings, particularly the Capstone Seminar on the Monday of Finals Week.
 See the Gerontology Mondays & Course Calendars for details.
-Spring Term Gerontology Mondays will be held in TCB107, unless otherwise indicated.
-The first Monday of the term, April 3rd, features the Gerontology Spring Term Orientation, in TCB107, from 5 to 7pm.
+Spring Term Gerontology Mondays will be held on Sylvania Campus, SS121, unless otherwise indicated.
+The first Monday of the term, April 2nd, features the Gerontology Spring Term Orientation, from 5 to 7pm.
 The Orientation and all other Gerontology Mondays will be video-recorded as well.

-This course will be available online from 12 midnight on April 3rd.
-To login to your course in D2L, please go to https://my.pcc.edu and click on the Desire2Learn login link on the left of your MyPCC homepage.
-You can also access D2L directly through http://online.pcc.edu.
-Be sure to declare majors for the Degree and all Certificates you are earning!
+This course will be available online from 12am on April 2nd.
+To login to your course in D2L, please go to https://my.pcc.edu and click on the D2L/Brightspace login link on the left of your MyPCC homepage.
+You can also access D2L/Brightspace directly through http://online.pcc.edu.
+Be sure to declare majors for the Degree and all Certificates you are earning by emailing firstname.lastname@example.org, with your G number!
 Annette Lansing and Jan Abushakrah co-teach this course.
 Contact Annette at email@example.com.
 Contact Jan at firstname.lastname@example.org or 971-722-4077 with any advising or graduation questions.
-Students in this course have access to their ePortfolios and to the Gerontology Program Homeroom in D2L.
+Students in this course have access to their ePortfolios and to the Gerontology Program Homeroom in D2L/Brightspace.